allenanie/allenanie.github.io/_posts/2025-01-10-bias-variance-of-ope.md

 published: true
 draft: false
 ---
-# On Bias and Variance Decomposition of Offline Policy Evaluation Estimators

 Note: This blog post is an unpublished partial draft of a larger work, jointly written with [Aishwarya Mandyam](https://aishwaryamandyam.com/).